Research Scientist and Engineer: Albert Yu-Min Lin

 “I always wanted to be an explorer,” Albert says.

 When he was a kid, Albert wanted to be a National Geographic magazine photographer.
-He wanted to travel and take beautiful photographs of exotic places and the people who lived there.
+He wanted to travel and take beautiful photographs of places and the people who lived there.
 “I’m kind of embarrassed to admit this,” Albert says, “but as a kid, I was totally obsessed with Dances with Wolves.”
 Like the protagonist of that movie, he wanted to live among indigenous people.

 “So, I sold everything I had, set up a bed in my car, put my money where my mouth was.
 I kept repeating to myself that I was going to search for the tomb of Genghis Khan.
 I just kept saying it, over and over.
 If you say you’re going to do something, eventually, you will.”